Ramiras123/better-auth-strapi/README.md

 const { data, error } = await authClient.strapiAuth.signIn({
   identifier: "user@example.com", // Email or username
   password: "securePassword123",
+  remember: false // Optional: Save the session in the browser or not.
+If false is selected, the session lasts for 1 day regardless of the strategy and ends when the browser is closed.
+If true is selected, the session lives for 30 days.
 });

 // The response includes the Strapi JWT for making authenticated Strapi API calls